Does this section apply to us?

 The UK government will allow transfers to Gibraltar to continue.

-If your restricted transfer is not to the EEA, then you should already have considered how to comply with the GDPR.
+If your restricted transfer is not to the EEA, you should already have considered how to comply with the GDPR.
 You will continue to be able to rely on the same mechanisms.
 In particular:

 - You will be able to make the restricted transfer if it is covered by new UK adequacy regulations.
 Adequacy regulations confirm that a particular country or territory (or a specified sector in a country or territory) or international organisation, has an adequate data protection regime.